MichaelAng/todo-client/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

 ## Development server on docker
-Run `docker-compose down && docker-compose up --build` for a dev server on a docker environment.
+Run ` docker-compose down -v && docker-compose up --build` for a dev server on a docker environment.
 Navigate to `http://localhost:4200/`.
 If you are using docker-machine you will need to navigate to `[docker-machine ip]:4200`.
 The app will automatically reload if you change any of the source files.

 ## Development server on your host machine